tol-is/tailwind-compositor/readme.md

 In your `postcss.config.js` you will need to import your standard `tailwind.config.js`, but also your `compositor.config.js`.

-The `{ compositor }` will receive both, merge with your tailwind config **spacing scale is overwriten**, and return a standard tailwind configuration.
+The `{ compositor }` will receive both, merge with your tailwind config, and return a standard tailwind configuration.

 ```
 const tailwindcss = require('tailwindcss');]